 Description of Evaluation Activity Context Learning Objective(s) Evaluation criteria Due Date (assignment or evaluation given) Weighting (%) calculation of operating parameters; precautions to be taken when starting a hydraulic or pneumatic equipment or system; analysis of the characteristics of the components studied.
 Duration of 2 periods.
 Individual Written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #1 to #5 of the first 5 weeks.
-0 Week 6 15% construction of hydraulic circuits using graphic symbols and calculation of operating parameters explanation of the function and roles of the hydraulic components; classification and characteristics of hydraulic or pneumatic components; parameters determining the choice of a hydraulic or pneumatic component.
-Duration of 2 periods.
-Individual Written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #6 to #10 for Weeks 7 to 9 0 Week 10 15% calculation of operating parameters; means used for the protection and routine maintenance of a hydraulic or pneumatic system; troubleshooting and solutions; precautions to be taken when working on a hydraulic system.
-Duration of 2 periods.
-Individual Written examination: the answers to the examination questions could be: development; multiple choices; combination of the two ways cited. #11 to #13 for Weeks 11 to 14 6 Week 15 20%
+0 Week 6 15% construction of hydraulic circuits using graphic symbols and calculation of operating parameters explanation of the function and roles of the hydraulic components; classification and characteristics of hydraulic or pneumatic components; parameters determining the choice of a hydraulic or pneumatic component. ■ Duration of 2 periods. ■ Individual Written examination: the answers to the examination questions could be: #6 to #10 for Weeks 7 to 9 2 Week 10 15% calculation of operating parameters; means used for the protection and routine maintenance of a hydraulic or pneumatic system; troubleshooting and solutions; precautions to be taken when working on a hydraulic system. ■ Duration of 2 periods. ■ Individual Written examination: the answers to the examination questions could be: #11 to #13 for Weeks 11 to 14 • Week 15 20%

-•: The whole approach (calculus development), precise answers to a decimal point, complete and functional drawing, precision of the technical terms and the vocabulary used.
+• The whole approach (calculus development), precise answers to a decimal point, complete and functional drawing, precision of the technical terms and the vocabulary used.
 The calculations must necessarily include the development and the answer will be to one decimal point, drawing of graphic circuit analysis into a complete and functional graphic symbol, hydraulic and pneumatic calculations, general question on components of a hydraulic circuit.